-Through the International Trachoma Initiative, Pfizer has donated more than 740 million antibiotic doses that can travel more than 9,000 miles at times to reach the hands of local health workers for distribution.
+Through the International Trachoma Initiative, Pfizer has donated nearly one billion antibiotic doses that can travel more than 9,000 miles at times to reach the hands of local health workers for distribution.
 This long journey would not be possible without the contributions of Pfizer colleagues, like our Puerto Rico team, and a vast network of committed partners at the international, national and local levels.

 “Pfizer’s commitment to providing the drugs necessary for the mass distribution of antibiotics for trachoma control has galvanized the community,” says Dr. Paul Emerson, director, International Trachoma Initiative.

 “I saw a lot of communities that had trachoma last year, and the trachoma has disappeared after one round of mass treatment,” notes Dr. Khumbo Kalua, director, Blantyre Institute for Community Ophthalmology in Malawi.
 “This is tremendous.
 This is a real public health innovation.”